Herd immunity and COVID-19: What you need to know

 Herd immunity makes it possible to protect the population from a disease, including those who can't be vaccinated, such as newborns or those who have compromised immune systems.

-The U.S. Food and Drug Administration has given emergency use authorization to a handful of COVID-19 vaccines.
+The U.S. Food and Drug Administration has approved two COVID-19 vaccines and given emergency use authorization to a handful of COVID-19 vaccines.

-But reaching herd immunity through vaccination against COVID-19 might be difficult for many reasons.
+But reaching herd immunity through vaccination against COVID-19 will likely be difficult for many reasons.
 For example:

 What's the outlook for achieving herd immunity in the U.S.?

-However, the FDA-authorized COVID-19 vaccines are highly effective at protecting against severe illness requiring hospitalization and death due to COVID-19.
-Even if it isn’t currently possible to stop transmission of the COVID-19 virus, the vaccines are allowing people to better be able to live with the virus.
+Even if it isn't currently possible to stop transmission of the COVID-19 virus, the FDA-approved and FDA-authorized COVID-19 vaccines are highly effective at protecting against severe illness requiring hospitalization and death due to COVID-19.
+The vaccines are allowing people to better be able to live with the virus.

 How can you slow the transmission of COVID-19?